 The confusion limit depends on a number of factors including Galactic cirrus emission, the extra galactic background as well as the beam size.
 While dependent on assumptions and location the derived values are close to

 - 850 microns = 0.7 mJy/beam

 - 450 microns = 0.5 mJy/beam

 The sensitivity of a SCUBA-2 blank field will be limited by a un-reduceable noise level of this order.

 The implies that going below a detection limit of ~ 2 mJy in a blank field will give a high risk of false detections.
 See for instance Chen et.al Ap.J.
 762, 81 (2011) “Faint Submillimeter Galaxy Counts at 450 micron”.
 The situation is better for detection of a source at a known position.
 The lower probability that a random peak coincide with your know source increases the chance it is a real detection.
 However, the confusion limit still needs to be taken into account when estimating the position and flux error.

-If you are calculating an integration time for a proposal it should be noted that there is no need to provide an overhead estimate due to calibrations (pointing, focus, flux).
-The time used for calibration is absorbed by2 the observatory.
+If you are calculating an integration time for a proposal it should be noted that there is no need to provide an overhead estimate for calibrations (pointing, focus, flux).
+The time used for calibration is absorbed by the observatory.